JadonFreed/AutoEmail_RUFWORSHIPTEAM/README.md

-Google Sheets Scheduling and Automail ProgramGoogle Sheets Scheduling and Automail Program This script is designed to streamline the communication process for a music team, providing details about the upcoming large group worship event, including the music lineup, team member roles, and songs for the current week.
+Google Sheets Scheduling and Automail Program
+This script is designed to streamline the communication process for a music team, providing details about the upcoming large group worship event, including the music lineup, team member roles, and songs for the current week.

 Here's a breakdown of the key functionalities: